mozilla-extensions/xpi-manifest/docs/adding-a-new-xpi.md

 To enable cloning private repos, set the `privateRepo` line in the source repo's [.taskcluster.yml](https://github.com/mozilla-extensions/xpi-template/blob/7dbfdd814e67d8f92508052073db468438fdd5b1/.taskcluster.yml#L9) to `true`.
 This will move the artifact generated into `xpi/build/...` rather than `public/build/...` You will need to log in to taskcluster as a MoCo user to download those artifacts.
 The logs will remain public for anyone viewing the task, however.

-Signing-on-push is not yet implemented on private repos.
-We can get dep-signed artifacts during a release `build` phase, and release-signed artifacts during a release `promote` phase.
-(See [Releasing a XPI](releasing-a-xpi.md).)

 Please also invite `moz-releng-automation` to be a read-only collaborator in the repo, so ship-it can access the revision information.

 ## Using taskcluster CI automation